 A key focus is to reduce antimicrobial resistance.
 There are many ways to go about this – and something as simple as choosing the right cleaning products can help.

 Dr Tedros Adhanom Ghebreyesus, WHO Director-General said:

-“As a new year and a new decade kick off, WHO is releasing a list of urgent, global health challenges.
+“As a new year and a new decade kick-off, WHO is releasing a list of urgent, global health challenges.
 This list, developed with input from our experts around the world, reflects a deep concern that leaders are failing to invest enough resources in core health priorities and systems.
 This puts lives, livelihoods and economies in jeopardy.
-None of these issues are simple to address, but they are within reach…
+These issues are not simple to address, but they are within reach…

 We need to realize that health is an investment in the future… health security cannot be a matter for ministries of health alone… All the challenges demand a response from more than just the health sector.
 We face shared threats and we have a shared responsibility to act… the next 10 years must be the ‘decade of action’.

 We all need to protect the medicines that protect us

 WHO states that ‘protecting the medicines that protect us’ is one of the major challenges that must urgently be addressed:

 “Antimicrobial resistance (AMR) threatens to send modern medicine back decades to the pre-antibiotic era when even routine surgeries were hazardous.
 The rise of AMR stems from myriad factors that have come together to create a terrifying brew, including unregulated prescription and use of antibiotics, lack of access to quality and affordable medicines, and lack of clean water, sanitation, hygiene and infection prevention and control”.

 But what is WHO doing to help?

 WHO is working with national and international authorities in the environment, agriculture and animal sectors to reduce the threat of AMR by addressing its root causes, while advocating for research and development into new antibiotics.